The New Guion The Lion Song Looks to Inspire, Entertain and Celebrate The Differences in Children

 Aug 11, 2020, 08:31 ET

 DENVER, Aug.
-11, 2020 /PRNewswire/ -- In an effort to inspire children and parents across the globe to celebrate and appreciate the differences in all children, is a fun new engaging song titled Guion The Lion, available now on YouTube as well as on Amazon Music, iTunes and more than 600 streaming platforms.
+11, 2020 /PRNewswire/ -- In an effort to inspire children and parents across the globe to celebrate and appreciate the differences in all children, is a fun new engaging song titled Guion The Lion, available now on YouTube as well as on Amazon Music, Spotify, iTunes and more than 600 streaming platforms.
 Also unveiled today is the Guion The Lion Official Lyric Video.
 The release of this song and video follows the successful launch earlier this summer of the children's book Guion The Lion, which was written by entrepreneur and author Rebecca Wilson Macsovits.

 "This new song, together with the Guion The Lion lyric video are both a superb complement to our colorful and compelling story that has been so well received by parents and kids," says Macsovits, whose personal mission is to find meaningful ways to celebrate the differences in all children, allowing for a greater level of appreciation of these differences and encouraging acceptance.